Leaving Neverland: Aftermath

-Public arbitration
+Lawsuit against HBO and public arbitration

 On February 7, 2019, shortly before broadcast, Howard Weitzman, attorney for the Jackson estate, wrote a letter to HBO chief executive Richard Plepler criticizing Leaving Neverland as journalistically unethical.
 The letter asserted that HBO is "being used as part of Robson's and Safechuck's legal strategy [both of which are currently seeking appeals]", and that Reed intentionally did not interview anyone who detracted from the story.
 The letter said that the two accusers had been caught lying in testimony, and the documentary would only bolster their credibility.
 "We know that this will go down as the most shameful episode in HBO's history," the letter said.

 On February 21, the Jackson estate sued HBO for violating a non-disparagement clause in a 1992 contract by agreeing to run the documentary.
 The suit sought to compel HBO to litigate the issue in a public arbitration process and claimed that the estate could be awarded $100 million or more in damages.
 The suit accused HBO of fabricating lies with a financial motive.
 HBO did not stop the airing of the documentary.